 Studies suggest that OCD in BD patients often exhibits certain features, such as sexual and aggressive obsessions, which may fluctuate with mood states—worse during depression and improved in mania (De Prisco et al., 2014; Jeon et al., 2018).
 The debate continues over whether OCD and BD comorbidity reflects true co-occurrence or overlapping symptoms of one disorder (Tonna et al., 2015; Ozdemiroglu et al., 2015).

 In our case, initial sexual obsessions might have represented ruminations of an erotomanic nature.
 Anxiety symptoms resembling panic attacks may actually be manifestations of her dysphoric mood, with irritability reflecting mood instability rather than a separate panic disorder (Perugi et al., 2001).
+Furthermore, according to the DSM-5-TR, hypersexuality is a key bipolar symptom.
 Improvement with olanzapine suggests that OCD symptoms might mask underlying affective pathology, supporting the hypothesis that OCD can be a prodrome of BD (Tonna et al., 2015; Amerio et al., 2014).
 Children with familial anxiety disorders, like panic disorder in the mother, may have prodromal features for BD (Goes et al., 2012).

 The manic episode after sertraline may be considered antidepressant-induced mania.
 Studies suggest that mania can develop following antidepressant treatment in OCD patients, and both manic and OCD symptoms can be alleviated with mood stabilizers or atypical antipsychotics (Amerio et al., 2018; Patra, 2016).
 However, the persistence of manic symptoms despite stopping sertraline, along with the complete resolution of OCD and affective symptoms with olanzapine, suggests that the initial presentation resembling OCD may actually reflect an underlying subthreshold affective episode that should not be ignored.